CristianDavideConte/universalSmoothScroll/docs/FunctionsAbout.md

   <td rowspan = "1" align = "left">
     If <code>true</code>, <code>newCalculator</code> will control only the next scroll-animation on the x-axis of this container and it will be automatically discarded at the end of it. <br/>
     If <code>false</code> every scroll-animation on the x-axis of this container will be controlled by <code>newCalculator</code>. <br/>
-    If a container has both a temporary and non-temporary StepLengthCalculator set for its x-axis, the temporary one will controll the next scroll-animation on the x-axis of the container. <br/>
+    If a container has both a temporary and non-temporary <a href = "./FAQ.md#q-what-is-a-steplengthcalculator-"><code>stepLengthCalculator</code></a> set for its x-axis, the temporary one will controll the next scroll-animation on the x-axis of the container. <br/>
-    Setting a temporary StepLengthCalculator will only overwrite the previous temporary one. <br/>
+    Setting a temporary <a href = "./FAQ.md#q-what-is-a-steplengthcalculator-"><code>stepLengthCalculator</code></a> will only overwrite the previous temporary one. <br/>
-    Setting a non-temporary StepLengthCalculator will overwrite the previous non-temporary one and discard any temporary one. <br/>
+    Setting a non-temporary <a href = "./FAQ.md#q-what-is-a-steplengthcalculator-"><code>stepLengthCalculator</code></a> will overwrite the previous non-temporary one and discard any temporary one. <br/>
   </td>
   </tr>